PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Link to previous document, in a paginated set of documents.

+### Script

+Links to server-side script files that should be included before processing the page.

 ### Subtitle

 Provides a means to create a subtitle for the document.
 If provided, will be shown, together with the title, in the browser header or tab.